erhant/crypto-notes/content/zkhack/3-building-a-snark-pt2.md

 ### (2): Every gate is evaluated correctly

 The idea here is to encode gate types using a selector polynomial $S(X)$.
 Remember that in our example we encoded the two gate inputs and an output as $\omega$ to the power $3l, 3l+1, 3l+2$ for some gate $l$.
-Now, we will encode the “types” of these gates.
+Now, we will encode the "types" of these gates.

 Define $S(X) \in \mathbb{F}_p^{(\leq d)}[X]$ such that $\forall l = 0, \ldots, |C|-1$: